 - or use a mixing bowl with a spatula or wooden spoon

 The key to making a gluten-free dough is to make sure it has enough moisture.
 When you take the gluten out of the flour, it removes some of the "stickiness".
 This is why a lot of gluten-free dough falls apart.
 We use a bit of tapioca starch to help with this aspect and it works great!

-With that said, to make the dough start with your flours and salt in a bowl or food processor and slowly add in just 4 Tbsp solid coconut oil (if it started to melt, try sticking it in the fridge for a few minutes) and 2 Tbsp cold water.
+With that said, to make the dough start with your flours and salt in a bowl or food processor and slowly add in just 4 tablespoon solid coconut oil (if it started to melt, try sticking it in the fridge for a few minutes) and 2 tablespoon cold water.
 Also add the maple syrup in at this time.
 Then, mix or pulse together.
-If you don't see clumps of dough starting to form, add a Tbsp of each coconut oil and cold water and mix again until clumps form.
+If you don't see clumps of dough starting to form, add a tablespoon of each coconut oil and cold water and mix again until clumps form.